-- Tenant certifications due March 31, April 30 and May 31 for Multi-Family properties have been extended to June 30 with no late fees or overage charges, as allowed in Multi-Family guidance (HB-3-3560, Chapter 4, Section 4.11).
-This extension will allow for additional time to complete needed certifications while avoiding face-to-face meetings as recommended by the Centers for Disease Control and Prevention (CDC). - Late fees on Section 515 mortgages will be waived, subject to waiver authority in 7 CFR 3560.403 (c)(3). - Section 515 Annual Financial Statements due March 31 will be extended 30 days, as per Multi-Family guidance (HB-2-3560 Chapter 4, Section 4.16-H).
-USDA is exploring whether a longer extension is appropriate and will provide further guidance. - Current policy states that owners must process an interim recertification at the tenant's request if there is a change in income of \$50 or more per month.
+- Tenant certifications due March 31, April 30 and May 31 for Multi-Family properties were extended to June 30 with no late fees or overage charges, as allowed in Multi-Family guidance (HB-3-3560, Chapter 4, Section 4.11).
+This extension allowed for additional time to complete needed certifications while avoiding face-to-face meetings as recommended by the Centers for Disease Control and Prevention (CDC). - Properties may also request waivers of overage charges if needed. - Late fees on Section 515 mortgages will be waived, subject to waiver authority in 7 CFR 3560.403 (c)(3). - Section 514, Section 515 and Section 538 Annual Financial Statements due March 31 were extended through May 31.
+Properties can request further extensions on a case by case basis if needed.

+- Current policy states that owners must process an interim recertification at the tenant's request if there is a change in income of \$50 or more per month.
 The owner should already have this policy in writing and apply it consistently.
 To the maximum extent possible, we encourage all owners to work with all tenants with impacted income to adjust rent payments. - USDA encourages all owners to work with impacted residents and families to adjust rent payments, enter into forbearance agreements, and lessen the impact on affected residents.
 At this time, no additional subsidy funding has been made available.
 If borrowers are temporarily unable to make loan payments, the Agency may waive late fees and enter into an official workout plan.